 Now that you have a better idea of what your “pain points” are, you can start making changes to your diabetes management.

 Your doctor may suggest a different medication regime.
-For example, some people (regardless of their type of diabetes) are prescribed Metformin to help with Dawn Phenomenon (morning blood sugar spikes not related to eating).
-Others may need adjustments to insulin dosing, etc.
+For example, some people are prescribed metformin to help with the dawn phenomenon.
+Others may need adjustments to insulin dosing or other medications.

-If you’re insulin-dependent and consistently have high blood sugars in the morning, getting your blood sugar fluctuations and A1c down might be as simple as adjusting your nighttime basal insulin.
-Or, if you run high every day after meals, your carb-to-insulin ratio might be off, and adjusting that could be what sets you on a path of a lower A1c.
+Or, if you run high every day after meals, your insulin-to-carb ratio might be off, and adjusting that could be what sets you on a path toward a lower A1c.
 Until you collect the data and do the analysis, you have no way of knowing this.

-I want to make an important point here: increasing your diabetes medication is not a sign of failure!
-It’s often the best (and sometimes only) way to control your blood sugar and bring down your A1c.
+I want to make an important point here: increasing your diabetes medication is not a sign of failure.
+It’s often the best (and sometimes only) way to manage your blood sugar and bring down your A1c.

 I adjust my insulin up and down all the time when I change my diet or exercise routine.
-Adjusting your medication is an important tool in your diabetes toolbox and something you should always discuss with your medical team.
+The ability to adjust your medication is an important tool in your diabetes toolbox and something you should always discuss with your medical team.

 Understand nutrition and adjust your diet

-What you choose to eat and drink can have a major impact on not only your waistline, mood, and well-being, but also on your blood sugar levels.
+What you choose to eat and drink can have a major impact on your waistline, mood, and well-being, as well as your blood sugar levels.

 Carbohydrates (carbs)

-Carbohydrates have the greatest impact on your blood sugar, which is why many people with diabetes can benefit from following a low- to medium-carb diet (or even a ketogenic diet).
+Carbohydrates have the greatest impact on your blood sugar, which is why many people with diabetes can benefit from following a lower-carb diet.
 The fewer carbs you eat, the less insulin you need to take, which makes diabetes management easier.

 While carbs affect blood sugar most significantly, protein and fat also have an impact.
-Some, like Dr. Sheri Colberg, even think that simply looking at carbs when estimating blood sugar impact (and dosing insulin) is an outdated and inefficient way to perceive diabetes management and that you should focus more on total calories (read more here).
+Some, like Dr. Sheri Colberg, PhD, one of the world’s leading voices on diabetes and exercise, think that only looking at carbs when estimating blood sugar impact (and dosing insulin) is an outdated and inefficient way to pursue diabetes management.

 Increase activity (exercise)

 While exercise is essential for building and maintaining good health and improving insulin sensitivity, it can be a double-edged sword if it constantly throws your blood sugars for a loop.
-Not only is that very frustrating, scary, and annoying, but it can also affect your A1c and time-in-range negatively.
+Not only is that very frustrating, scary, and annoying, but it can also affect your A1c and time-in-range.

-The key is to understand how different types of exercise affect blood sugars and, if you use insulin, learn your formula for insulin and food around workouts.
+The key is to understand how different types of exercise affect your blood sugar levels and, if you use insulin, to learn your formula for balancing insulin and food around workouts.

 Cardio

-Cardio, such as brisk walking, jogging, swimming, biking, or dancing, are all excellent types of exercise, and as little as 20-30 minutes a day can make a significant difference when it comes to improving insulin resistance and managing blood sugar levels.
+Cardio, such as brisk walking, jogging, swimming, biking, or dancing, are all excellent types of exercise.
+As little as 20 to 30 minutes a day can make a significant difference when it comes to improving insulin resistance and managing blood sugar levels.

 Not only does exercise reduce blood glucose during exercise, but it also improves your insulin sensitivity for hours after your workout, meaning that you need less insulin.